Talhotblond (2009 film): Production

 The film's TV rights were sold to MSNBC.
 Paramount Studios bought all remaining rights.
 Directed and written by Emmy award-winning journalist Barbara Schroeder, the film features appearances by convicted murderer Thomas Montgomery, clinical psychologist and attorney Dr. Rex Julian Beaber, Erie County prosecutor Ken Case, Erie County Sheriff Ron Kenyon; Oak Hill, West Virginia Sgt.
 Lee Kirk; the parents of Brian Barrett, and Tim Shieler.
 Dr. Beaber serves throughout the film as a commentator on the social-psychological dimensions of the case.

 Awards

 Winner of the Seattle International Film Festival's 2009 Best Documentary Grand Jury Award and a finalist at the International Documentary Film Festival Amsterdam.

 Lifetime movie

-On June 23, 2012, Lifetime aired a television film based on the story, TalhotBlond, directed by Courteney Cox, with Garret Dillahunt as Thomas and Laura San Giacomo as Carol (this character's name is different from that of the real-life wife), the busy wife and mother who slowly starts feeling disconnected from her husband.
+On June 23, 2012, Lifetime aired a television film based on the story, TalhotBlond, directed by Courteney Cox, with Garret Dillahunt as Thomas and Laura San Giacomo as his wife Carol (in real life, Cindy), who slowly starts feeling disconnected from her husband.
 Brian Barrett, Montgomery's young coworker, was portrayed by Brando Eaton.

 Cox appeared in the film as well, as Carol's friend, coworker, and confidante.
 The names of Jessi and Mary Shieler were changed to Katie (played by Ashley Hinshaw) and Beth (played by Molly Hagan) Brooks, respectively.
 The Shielers' location was moved from West Virginia to Indiana.